mikiw/DexProtocol/README.md

         // TODO: Decrease the vault balance of digital asset for a given caller.
     }

+    if (input.function === 'ExchangeAssets') {
+        const todo = input.target

+        // TODO: Implement required checks for example check if orders are active
+        // and not filled.
+Check if both orders are not in the expired state.
+        // TODO: Check if entities have enough funds in vault.
+        // TODO: Check if orders are complementary like 1A:10B and 10B:1A.
+        // TODO: Change state of vault balances for both entities.
+        // TODO: Add record to Trades array.
+    }

     throw new ContractError(`No function supplied or function not recognised: "${input.function}"`) }
 ```